ericyfeng/taogei/README.md

 # taogei
-Taogei is a crowd funding web application that allows users to pitch project ideas to potential backers and investors.
+A web application that allows users to pitch project ideas to potential investors.